mol-evol/panGPT/README.md

 ---
 ### Supplementary scripts

-I have provided two supplementary scripts that can be used to pre-process your data.
+I have provided three supplementary scripts that can be used to pre-process your data (`fixedSplits.py` and `movingSplits.py`) or investigate it (`tokenFrequency.py
+`).

 In the event that you do not have the computational resources to train a model on complete genomes, you can split the data in two different ways.
 - Either you simply `split` each genome into chunks of fixed length, with each `chunk` being found on a separate line of the input file (this will result in a file of equal size to the original dataset), or
 - you can implement a moving window splitting, where `chunks` of genome are extracted into a new file, the program shifts along by a certain `shift` size and then writes the new `chunk` to file.
 This second option will produce a larger training dataset.